w3c/wai-tutorials/source/tables/irregular.html.erb.md

 ## Table with two tier headers
 {:.ex}

-In the table below, header cells span two columns (by using the `colspan` attribute).
-They need to be in a column group to associate them to the data cells.
+In the table below, there are two pairs of column headers.
+Each pair of column headers, "Produced" and "Sold" is associated with a first-level header that identifies the pair; "Mars" and "Venus".
+These first-level headers are made to span two columns by using the `colspan` attribute with the value of `2`.
+The value of the `scope` attribute in the first-level headers is set to `colgroup` so that it is associated with the entire group of columns.
+The second-level headers only apply to the corresponding column so the `scope` attribute is set to `col` as shown in previous examples.

-For each column there should be a `<col>` element (for individual columns) or a `<colgroup>` element (for columns with headers spanning multiple columns) at the beginning of the table markup.
+@@@ needs explanation @@@ For each column there should be a `<col>` element (for individual columns) or a `<colgroup>` element (for columns with headers spanning multiple columns) at the beginning of the table markup.
 A `span` attribute defines how many columns are spanned by the column group.

-Combined the number of `<col>` elements and the sum of the numbers in the `span` attributes of `<colgroup>` elements should be equal to the columns in the table.
+Note: The combined sum of `<col>` elements and column elements indicated by the `span` attributes of the `<colgroup>` elements should be equal to the total number of columns in the table.

-Use the `colgroup` value of the `scope` attribute to assign a table header cell (`<th>`) to all other cells in the column group.

 {::nomarkdown}
 <%= sample_start %>